MOOCs: Here to Stay or Flash in the Pan?

 Massive Open Online Courses (MOOCs) are sweeping the country and libraries and librarians are watching this development carefully.
 This series of four webinars will help librarians gain an understanding of the complexity of the MOOC “movement,” learn how to support students and faculty engaged with MOOCs, become familiar with the copyright and intellectual property requirements in relation to MOOCs, and hear what the future may hold for MOOCs.

-The webinar series will conclude on December 11, 2013 with a presentation by Jonathan Grudin, principal researcher in the Natural Interaction Group at Microsoft Research.
-Are MOOCs here to stay, or are they a flash in the pan?
+This first webinar series on MOOCs concludes by asking if MOOCs are here to stay, or if they are a flash in the pan?
 The MOOC movement is still in its infancy.
-Jonathan will let us know whether he is optimistic or pessimistic about the future of MOOCs.
+What is the future of MOOCs?

-For more information on the ALCTS Webinar Series: Libraries and MOOCs: http://www.ala.org/alcts/confevents/upcoming/webinar/moocs
+For more information on the ALCTS Webinar Series: Libraries and MOOCs.

 Who Should Attend?